helagro/Applied-IoT/README.md

 > img

 The dashboard is built in to the Flutter client application.
-It is built entirely in flutter, using the [FL Chart](https://github.com/imaNNeo/fl_chart/tree/main?tab=readme-ov-file) library.
+It is built entirely in flutter, using the [FL Chart](https://github.com/imaNNeo/fl_chart) library.
 When loading data, a HTTP request is sent to the server, which loads it from the local InfluxDB database, and returns it.
 The data is then used to create the graphs.
 The data is stored in the database for one day.
 This is because the data is not very valuable after that, storing it further would cost more resources and it would require extra work to display that data effectively.
-The data is tagged with the sensor device (which Pico W) that recorded it.
-This means that the user can decide which device to display data from.
+The user can also filter which sensor device to display data from.

+**Database details:**

+How often the data is stored depends largely on how many Pico W's are connecting, and how often their sensor values change.
+The data is stored in the database when a new value is registered, meaning that if the sensor values do not change, no new data is stored.
+This means that the rate of incoming data can be anywhere from N times per second to never, where N is the number of Pico W's in the system.

+Not too much thought was put into choosing which database to use, as the requirements on it are quite relaxed.
+I have previous experience with both SQL and NoSQL database like MongoDB, but I still decided to dive into time-series databases as it is clearly the best fit for the project.
+The course provided some information and tutorials on InfluxDB, and it is also very common in industry.
+This means that it is a good skill to have and that there will be a lot of resources available if I run into issues.
+The database is also free and open source, which is also good.

 **UI walk-through**